milinzhang/MIMO-Detection/README.md

     4. Jacobi Method (n=4)
     5. Conjugate Gradient(n=3)
     6. to be updated
-- According to simulations, when the ratio of N (the number of receive antennas) and k (the number of user equipments) increased, the approximations converge faster. (performs better in 128x8 MIMO system)
 - simulation result:

 || 64 receiver antennas | 128 reveiver antennas |